 (A)Ear ly one morn in’ the sun was shin in’, (G)I was soon to lay in’ in bed,

-won helped d’rin’ if of she’s changed at all, if her (D)hair used a lit was tle too still much red.
+won helped d’rin’ if she’s changed at all, if her (D)hair a lit was too still red.

-And (E)I was stand round in’ on the (F#m)side of the road, rain (A)I fall in’ on my shoes, (D)way,
+And (E)I was stand in’ on the (F#m)side of the road, rain fall in’ on my shoes,

-I head ing out for the east shoul coast, der but we’ll Lord (D)knows I’ve paid some dues on the get tin’ through.
+I head ing out for the east shoul coast, der we’ll (D)knows I’ve paid some dues on the get tin’ through.

 (G)tan gled (D)up in blue.